-Damietta Port is located 10 km to the west of the Nile River (Damietta Branch), 70 km to the west of Port Said and 200 km from Alexandria Port with total area 11.8 million m2 (Fig. 1).
-Land area represents about 7.9 million m2 and water area is about 3.9 million m2.
-Percentage of water to land area is 1: 2.
-The channel is about 11.3 km long, 300 m wide and 15 m in depth.
-The river Nile connects to the port via barge channel 4.5 km long and 5 m deep.
-Width of the barge channel is 90 m.
-The DP connects to the main transportation network through railways and high way roads between Damietta and Mansoura.
+DP is located 10 km to the west of the Nile River (Damietta Branch), 70 km to the west of Port Said and 200 km from Alexandria Port with total area 11.8 million m2 (Fig. 1).
+The land area covers approximately 7.9 million m2, and the water area is approximately 3.9 million m2.
+The percentage of water to land area is 1: 2.
+The channel is approximately 11.3 km long, 300 m wide, and 15 m in depth.
+The Nile River connects to the port via a barge channel 4.5 km long and 5 m deep.
+The width of the barge channel is 90 m.
+The DP connects to the main transportation network through railways and highway roads between Damietta and Mansoura.

 Figure 1.
-Location map of the study area showing sampling site at Damietta Port, Egypt
+Map of the study area showing sampling site at Damietta Port, Egypt